-Make It Hands On
+Make It Hands-On

 From a pedagogic point of view, earth science has a big advantage in that it is inherently tangible.
 The very opposite of abstract or theoretical subjects, it can be talked about in practical terms: water, air, rock.
 Oceans, meadows, volcanoes.
 These are the basics of the shared human experience, and teachers can leverage that edge to get kids excited.

-“A lot of the topics that are part of an earth science curriculum are relevant to a person’s daily life,” said Jacqueline Huntoon, provost at Michigan Technological University.
+“A lot of the topics that are part of an earth science curriculum are relevant to a person’s daily life,” says Jacqueline Huntoon, provost at Michigan Technological University.
 She has been helping to develop the new middle school science curriculum Mi-STAR, for Michigan Science Teaching and Assessment Reform.

 Her approach relies heavily on hands-on experience.

-“In the past students would be asked to memorize 50 different minerals or some set of chemical formulas.
-That’s not really intriguing or interesting to every kid on the block,” she said.
+“In the past students would be asked to memorize fifty different minerals or some set of chemical formulas.
+That’s not really intriguing or interesting to every kid on the block,” she says.
 “We like to start with something tangible and concrete, so that all the students can have a shared experience.
 We’ll look at those ‘helicopter’ seed pods, for example.
 When you drop them, they spin.
 Why do they spin?
 You can make a model of that.
 You get the kids to figure out as of much of this on their own, with the teacher as a guide, before you start lecturing about the concepts.”

 Look at Processes

-Earth science can be more than just a summation of facts: It can be a descriptor of processes, a way of understanding how complex actions and interactions unfold in the natural world.
+Earth science can be more than just a summation of facts: it can be a descriptor of processes, a way of understanding how complex actions and interactions unfold in the natural world.

 A professor of earth sciences in the School of Science at Indiana University, Gabriel Filippelli has taken this approach in working with high school students and teachers to incorporate earth science into the STEM classroom.
 He counts the effort a success if kids leave knowing three core processes:

-- How climate change causes ocean acidification and what that does to coastal regions
+- How climate change causes ocean acidification and what that does to coastal regions;

-- How lead poisoning impacts neurological development, as seen by following lead through the environment and learning how the body processes it
+- How lead poisoning impacts neurological development, as seen by following lead through the environment and learning how the body processes it;

-- Elemental synthesis in stars as a marker of the age of the universe
+- Elemental synthesis in stars as a marker of the age of the universe.

 Taken together, these processes incorporate much of the nature world: physics and chemistry, ecology and